Ricardo Schutte

-André Ricardo Ferreira Schutte (born 31 January 1998) is a Portuguese footballer who plays as a forward for Spanish club UD Logroñés.
+André Ricardo Ferreira Schutte (born 31 January 1998) is a Portuguese professional footballer who plays as a forward for Liga Portugal 2 club Vizela.

 Club career

 Born in Ribeira Brava, Madeira, Schutte represented CD Ribeira Brava, FC Porto, EF Dragon Force and Rio Ave FC as a youth.
 In 2017, after finishing his formation, he was promoted to the B-team, playing in the Porto Football Association's Elite Division.

 After scoring 11 goals for the B's, Schutte was promoted to the first team in July 2018, and made his professional debut on 2 August, coming on as a late substitute for Leandrinho in a 4–4 UEFA Europa League home draw against Jagiellonia Białystok.
 He made his Primeira Liga debut on 2 December of the following year, replacing Bruno Moreira in a 0–2 loss at SC Braga.

-On 24 August 2020, Schutte moved abroad and joined Spanish Segunda División side CD Mirandés on a one-year loan.
+On 24 August 2020, Schutte moved abroad and joined the Spanish Segunda División side CD Mirandés on a one-year loan.

 On 21 July 2022, Schutte signed a two-year contract with UD Logroñés in the Spanish third-tier Primera Federación.

+On 16 July 2023, Schutte returned to Portugal, signing for Liga Portugal 2 club Oliveirense.